Can You Survive Falling Into A Black Hole

 Now, let's consider the hypothetical journey into a black hole.
 As you approach the event horizon, several bizarre phenomena would begin to manifest, predicted by Einstein's theory of general relativity.

 Once you cross the event horizon, there is no turning back.
-According to classical general relativity, you are destined to be drawn towards the singularity at the center of the black hole.
+Even so, according to classical general relativity, you are destined to be drawn towards the singularity at the center of the black hole.
 As you approach the singularity, the tidal forces become infinitely strong, tearing apart your body at the atomic level.
 All matter is crushed into an infinitely dense point, and the laws of physics as we know them break down.

 Trends and Latest Developments